bradydowling/gcal-newsletter/README.md

+## Description
-This repository uses Gatsby.js to generate a weekly email for the young men, based on events on a Google Calendar of your choice.
+This repository uses Gatsby.js to generate a weekly email newsletter, based on events from a Google Calendar of your choice.

 ## Todo
 - Take in a Google Calendar link from which events, lessons, and birthdays will be pulled

+## Getting started
 1.  **Start developing.**

     Navigate into your new site’s directory and start it up.

     ```sh
-    cd my-default-starter/
+    cd gcal-newsletter/
     gatsby develop
     ```